Łukasz Zwoliński

-Łukasz Piotr Zwoliński (born 24 February 1993) is a Polish professional footballer who plays as a forward for TFF 1.
-Lig club Sakaryaspor.
+Łukasz Piotr Zwoliński (born 24 February 1993) is a Polish professional footballer who plays as a forward for Indian Super League club East Bengal.

 Club career

 In February 2020, he joined Lechia Gdańsk on a three-and-a-half-year contract.

 Following Lechia's relegation to I liga, on 22 May 2023, he signed a four-year deal with an extension option with defending Ekstraklasa champions Raków Częstochowa, effective from 1 July 2023.

 On 15 July 2024, Zwoliński moved to I liga outfit Wisła Kraków on a two-year contract.

 On 23 July 2025, Zwoliński was transferred to Turkish TFF 1.
 Lig side Sakaryaspor.
+After Sakaryaspor's relegation was confirmed, Zwoliński left the club in April 2026.

+On 17 September 2026, Zwoliński signed for Indian Super League club East Bengal until June 2027.